opencord/voltha-go/quickstart.md

 ## Test

 Run the combined compose file that starts the core, its dependent systems and the openonu and openolt adapters.
 Export an environment variable of your non-localhost ip address needed for inter-container communication.
-For convienence you can also export DOCKER_TAG to signify the docker images tag you would like to use.
-Though for typical development you may have to edit compose/system-test.yml to override the specific docker image DOCKER_TAG needed.
+For convenience you can also export `DOCKER_TAG` to signify the docker images tag you would like to use.
+Though for typical development you may have to edit `compose/system-test.yml` to override the specific docker image `DOCKER_TAG` needed.
 ```sh
 export DOCKER_HOST_IP=##YOUR_LOCAL_IP##
 export DOCKER_TAG=latest